localstack/docs/content/en/user-guide/aws/apigateway/index.md

 ```

 Note that the local stage ID is added in this example.
-Adding the stage ID is required for API Gateway V1 APIs, but optional for API Gateway V2 APIs (in case they include the wildcard `$default` stage).
+Adding the stage ID is required for API Gateway V1 APIs, but optional for API Gateway V2 APIs (in case a `$default` stage is created).
 For v2 APIs, the following URL should also work:

 ```shell